bfp4f360/aux-mkdocs/docs/projects/prototype.md

 ??? question "Why a RUM bottle icon for RUM mag"
     * You think I would give up this chance to make a meme.

+??? question "Why does the rifle have only semi and 2 round burst"
+    * I didnt want it to outplace the 15s as it should be the king of cqc

+??? question "Why does LE not have an iron sight or a cqc zoom leve?"
+    * So it doesnt overpower rifle or carbine

+??? question "Why does z6 and carbine not have good zoom levels?"
+    * So they dont beat the LE or rifle at mid+ ranges

+??? question "Why is the MOD 0 rof so low"
+    * So it doesnt beat z6 or carbine in cqc

+??? question "Why does the mod 0 have better range ,recoil and accuracy then z6?"
+    * The z6 is a cqc high damage mg,and mod 0 is a long range medium damage mg